-Digimonkey loves helping authors showcase their wonderful books on the site, and every book listing is an opportunity for the author to sparkle.
-A great book listing generates interest, which can lead to increased sales, happy customers, and a successful author.
+Digimonkey loves helping authors showcase their books on the site, and a great book listing generates interest, which can lead to increased sales, happy customers, and a successful author.
 Everybody wins!

-Every book that you have on the All Romance/OmniLit site has a separate listing that provides readers with information that helps them to find your book and decide if it’s the right book for them.
-However, sometimes key elements for a book’s listing are left out, which means the book is less likely to be found during a search, less likely to be viewed by a potential customer and less likely to be purchased when it is found.
+An effective listing provides readers with the information they need to easily locate your book and then decide if it’s the right book for them.
+If key elements are left out of the listing, the book is less likely to be found during a search, less likely to be viewed by a potential customer, and less likely to be purchased.
 Not good!

 Note: The description and excerpt can only be edited by the publisher, but it’s a good idea to check these elements in your listings to make sure they are complete and free from errors.
 If you do find an error, Digi and her staff can help correct it.

-Categories: Many customers search for books using the Category links in the left side menu of the website.
+- Categories: Many customers search for books using the Category links in the left side menu of the website.
 If you do not have categories listed for your book (you can have up to 3), or if the book is in the wrong categories, then readers will have trouble finding it.
-Figure out the 3 critical elements of your story (for instance, it’s a contemporary romance with a cowboy hero) and make sure those categories are listed (Contemporary, Romance, Western/Cowboy).
+Identify the critical elements of your story (for instance, it’s a contemporary romance with a cowboy hero) and make sure those categories are listed (Romance > Contemporary, Romance > Western/Cowboy).
 Certain categories tend to draw more traffic than others, so if you’re not certain which categories are the best choices for your book(s), ask Digi for help!

-If you discover that your listing is missing one or more of these elements, go to the Help/Need Support? link at the top of the website header and open a support ticket.
+If you discover that your listing is missing one or more of these elements, go to the Help link at the top right of the website header and open a support ticket.
 Digimonkey’s staff will wave their magic wands and abracadabra…instant sparkle for all your books!